Robeco FinTech IH EUR

 Michiel van Voorst CFA

 2023 to date has developed differently than many market participants expected.
-Global equities have performed quite strongly, although financials and fintechs initially struggled to keep up, lagging the MSCI All Countries substantially.
+Global equities have performed quite strongly, although financials and fintech companies initially struggled to keep up, lagging the MSCI All Countries Index substantially.
 Since the end of May, financials and fintech have enjoyed a strong recovery.
 For what remains of 2023, the focus continues to be on the ability to generate cash and profitability.
 Fintech companies that can grow faster will be rewarded with higher valuations.
-For higher multiples we do need to see lower inflation and lower long bond yields, as that reduces the implied discount rate for long duration assets.
+For higher multiples we do need to see lower inflation and lower long bond yields.
 Payments should continue to outgrow nominal GDP, especially digital payments, as e-commerce grows faster with continued higher adoption rates.
 We believe that e-commerce penetration levels will gradually climb in the years to come, which means accelerated growth.
 We are focused on superior, faster growth business models with strong management teams.
 After a tough 2022, which followed a too good to be true 2020/2021, 2023 and beyond will hopefully show that fintech offers great long-term growth opportunities at much lower valuation multiples.

 Past performance is no indication of current or future performance.
 This is not a buy, sell or hold recommendation for any particular security.
 No representation is made that these examples are past or current recommendations, that they should be bought or sold, nor whether they were successful or not.